-- The Spend transfers and Action transfers of a transaction MUST be consistent with its v^{balanceSapling} value as specified in §4.12 'Balance and Binding Signature (Sapling)' on p.
-39. - The anchor of each Spend description MUST refer to some earlier block's final Sapling treestate.
+- The Spend transfers and Action transfers of a transaction MUST be consistent with its v^{balanceSapling} value as specified in §4.13 'Balance and Binding Signature (Sapling)' on p.
+47. - The anchor of each Spend description MUST refer to some earlier block's final Sapling treestate.
+The anchor is encoded separately in each Spend description for v4 transactions, or encoded once and shared between all Spend descriptions in a v5 transaction.